 Urinary calculi is usually caused by feeding too much grain and not enough roughage and/or banding wethers too soon.
 After a certain age, wethers don’t need grain at all.
 So, if a wether develops urinary calculi, it’s often because it was banded too soon.

 When a buckling is banded to wether it, the hormones that cause the urinary tract to grow slow down significantly.
 Therefore, the urinary tract stops growing.
-If a male goat is wethered too soon, the urinary tract may be very small and increase the chance for blockage.
+If a male goat is wethered too soon, the urinary tract may be very small and increase the chance of blockage.
 Therefore, it’s often recommended that wethers not be banded until they are at least ten to twelve weeks old.

 Equipment Necessary For Wethering